Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

   "entities": {}
 }
 ```
-As you can see there the `data-source` property specifies that our chosen `database-type` is `mssql`, with the `connection-string` we passed to DAB CLI.
+As you can see there the `data-source` property specifies that our chosen `database-type` is `mysql`, with the `connection-string` we passed to DAB CLI.

 > Take a look at the [DAB Configuration File Guide](../configuration-file.md) document to learn more.
 With the configuration file in place, then it's time to start defining which entities you want to expose via the API.